aflin/rampart/docs/source/sql1.rst

 *   ``+`` (plus sign) If given with a numeric code, indicates that a sign always be placed before a number produced by a signed format.
 A ``+`` overrides a space if both are used.

-For the ``%L`` extended code, a + flag indicates the argument is a location
-- latitude and longitude, or geocode.
+    For the ``%L`` extended code, a ``+`` flag indicates the argument is a location with latitude and longitude, or a geocode.

    If given with a string code, ``+`` indicates that if the string value exceeds the given precision, truncate the string by a further 3 bytes, and append an ellipsis ("...").
 This can be useful to give an indication of when a value is being truncated on display.

 Examples: